kntjspr/TaskPaws/README.md

 ## Credits

-This program was created as a project for Computer Programming 2 in the BS in Computer Science Program at University of Science and Technology of Southern Philippines.
+This program was created as a project for Computer Programming 2 in BS in Computer Science Program at University of Science and Technology of Southern Philippines.

 **CS1C - Group 1 Members:**
 - Sisi, Kent Jasper C.